Gowerlabs/lumomat/README.md

  - a structure matching that described here, or,
  - an JSON file following the syntax of the default layout file (contact Gowerlabs for details)

-For a layout file to be usable, it must contain the loctions of all docks for which nodes were present.
-It is acceptable therefore that only a subset of the docks are recorded, corespondig to those docks where nodes are present.
+For a layout file to be usable, it must contain the locations of all docks for which nodes were present.
+It is acceptable therefore that only a subset of the docks are recorded, corresponding to those docks where nodes are present.